1500 or Nothin': Touring

 In anticipation of his sixth album Mastermind, Miami-based rapper Rick Ross teamed up with the 1500 or Nothin' band to give concertgoers a whole new experience for 'One Night Only on August 14, 2013 at Club Nokia at L.A.
 LIVE.
 Live on tour or for television appearances, the band had performed with artists such as Nas, Lupe Fiasco, Rick Ross, Snoop Dogg, The Game, Xzibit, T.I., Faith Evans, and Fort Minor.
-They are currently working with rapper Azealia Banks.
+They have also worked with rapper Azealia Banks.
 They appeared at her April 2015 shows at the Coachella Valley Music and Arts Festival.
+They are currently working with rapper Eladio Carrion.
+They appeared at his shows in October 2024 at the Tiny Desk and February 2025 show at the Viña del Mar International Song Festival.

 Ventures

 As a growing label, 1500 or Nothin' has partnered with Peer Publishing Company to create their own publishing company, 1500 Or Nothin' Publishing.
 They have signed artists Janae, Ally Brooke, and more.

 1500 or Nothin' has also created the 1500 Sound Academy with member James Fauntleroy as one of the instructors.
 The facility offers courses relating to production, mixing, writing, musicianship, and management to aspiring music professionals.